 Providers enrolled in ABCQ (which makes them eligible to accept CCDF) use the resources of the SCIC to make referrals to the Part B and/or Part C entities for children they serve who may have a delay or disability.
 Additionally, if trained in the ASQ-3, providers can conduct developmental screenings as part of the child care program using the resources and training from SCIC or they can utilize the existing screening process available through Part B and C service providers or Help Me Grow SC.
-Families receiving CCDF subsidies may receive developmental screenings from their child care provider.
-If the child care provider does not conduct screenings within the program, families are given information regarding community resources available about developmental screenings and support services.
+Families receiving CCDF subsidies may receive developmental screenings within the program, families are given information regarding community resources available about developmental screenings and support services.